-ASC101 - Introduction to Sociology A
+ASC101 - Introduction to Sociology: the Sociological Imagination

-2020 unit information
+2024 unit information

-Trimester 1: Burwood (Melbourne), Waurn Ponds (Geelong), Cloud (online), CBD*
+Trimester 1: Burwood (Melbourne), Waurn Ponds (Geelong), Online, Community Based Delivery (CBD)*

-Students will on average spend 150 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.
+Students will on average spend 150-hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 |Scheduled learning activities - campus

-1 x 1-hour class per week, 1 x 1-hour seminar per week
+1 x 1-hour lecture per week, 1 x 1-hour seminar per week

-|Scheduled learning activities - cloud (online)||
+|Scheduled learning activities - online

-1 x 1-hour class per week (recordings provided), 1 x 1-hour online seminar per week
+1 x 1-hour lecture per week (recordings provided), 1 x 1-hour online seminar per week

 The unit provides an introduction to sociology and introduces students to sociological concepts and theories in order to develop a sociological outlook.
 A main purpose of the study of sociology is to trace the relationship of the individual to the social world.
 This unit will take specific and familiar areas of interest for the beginning student, and through them develop ways of thinking sociologically.
 The unit will introduce students to some of the central questions asked by sociologists regarding the nature of society as a means of introducing students to the sociological perspective.